National States' Rights Party: International contacts

-The party attempted to gain international contacts, and during the 1970s took part in annual international neo-Nazi rallies at Diksmuide in Belgium, alongside such groups as the Order of Flemish militants and the United Kingdom-based League of Saint George.
-Before that, the party had been close to the British extremist leader John Tyndall and his Greater Britain Movement after Tyndall failed in his attempts to forge links with George Lincoln Rockwell.
-Finnish Patriotic Popular Front and later National Democratic Party led by Pekka Siitoin were in cooperation with Stoner and Fields, and Siitoin published material from Thunderbolt in Finnish in his party's magazines.
+The party attempted to gain international contacts, and during the 1970s took part in annual international neo-Nazi rallies at Diksmuide in Belgium, alongside such groups as the Belgian Order of Flemish Militants and the British League of Saint George.
+Before that, the party had been close to the British extremist leader John Tyndall and his Greater Britain Movement after Tyndall failed in his attempts to forge links with American Nazi Party leader George Lincoln Rockwell.
+The Finnish Patriotic Popular Front and later National Democratic Party led by Pekka Siitoin were in cooperation with Stoner and Fields, and Siitoin published material from Thunderbolt in Finnish in his parties' magazines.

 Violence

 Five men with connections to the NSRP perpetrated the 1958 Hebrew Benevolent Congregation Temple bombing in Atlanta, Georgia.

-In 1965, three men with NSRP ties murdered Willie Brewster, a black man, as they drove past him on Highway 202 outside Anniston, Alabama.
-Shortly before killing Brewster, the three had attended a NSRP rally, where Reverend Connie Lynch of California decried the desegregation of Anniston High School and urged members to whatever it took to stop desegregation."If it takes killing to get the Negroes out of the white man's streets and to protect our constitutional rights, I say, yes, kill them."In 1964, American Nazi Party leader George Lincoln Rockwell informed the FBI that Fields had told him that a group of right-wing former U.S. military officers, allegedly including Crommelin, Pedro del Valle, and William Potter Gale, were conspiring to overthrow the federal government.
+In 1965, three men with NSRP ties murdered Willie Brewster, a black man, as they drove past him on Alabama State Route 202 outside Anniston, Alabama.
+Shortly before killing Brewster, the three had attended a NSRP rally, where Reverend Connie Lynch of California decried the desegregation of Anniston High School and urged members to whatever it took to stop desegregation: "If it takes killing to get the Negroes out of the white man's streets and to protect our constitutional rights, I say, yes, kill them."

+In 1964, George Lincoln Rockwell informed the FBI that Fields had told him that a group of right-wing former U.S. military officers, allegedly including Crommelin, Pedro del Valle, and William Potter Gale, were conspiring to overthrow the federal government.
 Fields opposed the plot and told Rockwell that he was doing everything he could to dissuade those involved.
 However, Rockwell said he had no choice but to report the conspiracy, fearing that it would cause irreparable damage to the far-right cause in the United States.